Welcome to our complete collection of exercises for stroke patients, where we will cover every muscle group from head to toe.

 As you get started with your exercise regimen, there are 3 critically important things to focus on:

 Neuroplasticity is how your brain rewires itself and heals after stroke.
-When there is damage in the brain, neuroplasticity allows your brain to rewire new connections around the damage.
+By activating neuroplasticity, your brain will relearn how to control your muscles.

 The best way to activate neuroplasticity is with repetitive practice.
-Each time you repeat something, like rehab exercises, your brain begins to rewire itself through neuroplasticity.
+Each time you repeat something, like rehab exercises, your brain gets better and better at this skill.

 - The more you practice a movement, the more you activate neuroplasticity